PiJoules/qwip-lang/README.md

-g++-8         # The chosen compiler for building this project llvm-8        # The backend for this language cmake v3.4.3  # For building the project python 2.7    # For running a script used for testing valgrind      # (Optional) For testing
+g++-8         # The chosen compiler for building this project llvm-8        # The backend for this language cmake v3.4.3  # For building the project python 2.7    # For running the testing suite, code coverage, and code formatting valgrind      # (Optional) For testing
 ```